pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > The person who says it cannot be done should not interrupt the person doing
 > it.
 > <br/>-- <cite>Chinese Proverb</cite>

+> All true artists, whether they know it or not, create from a place of no-mind, from inner stillness.
+> <br/>-- <cite>Ernst Ludwig Kirchner</cite>

 > Learn math, kids.
 Speaking the language of nature is the ultimate superpower.
 > <br/>-- <cite>Naval Ravikant</cite>